kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 	// Role of the interceptor.
 The "controller" value is reserved for the managing controller of
 	// the pod.
 The role can send additional signal to other interceptors if they should preempt
 	// this interceptor or not.
+	// The priority must be set to 10000 when a "controller" value is specified.
 	// +optional
 	Role *string `json:"role,omitempty" protobuf:"bytes,3,opt,name=role"`
 }